BND Hamburger Icon

 Key TakeawayKey takeaway

-Pareto analysis case study
+Pareto analysis example

 There are many ways for businesses to use a Pareto analysis to their advantage.
-For example, if a company wants to improve customer service at a call center, the first thing they need to do is survey customers to find out why they were unhappy with the call center’s service.
+For example, if a company wants to improve service at a customer call center, the first thing they need to do is survey customers to find out why they were unhappy with the call center’s service.

-Chad Brooks contributed to the writing and research in this article.
+Natalie Hamingson and Chad Brooks contributed to this article.

 author image

-Sean Peek, Business Ownership Insider and Senior Analyst
+Written By: Sean PeekBusiness Ownership Insider and Senior Analyst

 Sean Peek is the co-founder of a self-funded small business that employs more than a dozen team members.
 His years of hands-on entrepreneurial experience in bootstrapping, operations management, process automation and leadership have strengthened his knowledge of the B2B world and the most pressing issues facing business owners today.
 Peek uses his expertise to guide fellow small business owners and aspiring entrepreneurs in the areas of marketing, finance and software technology.
-Peek excels at developing customer bases and fostering long-term client relationships, using lean principles to drive efficiency and cost-saving, and identifying growth areas.
+At Business News Daily, Peek primarily covers a range of business tech, such as email marketing platforms, document management programs, payroll services and project management software.
+Peek also excels at developing customer bases and fostering long-term client relationships, using lean principles to drive efficiency and cost-saving, and identifying growth areas.
 He has demonstrated his business savvy through collaborations with Forbes, Inc., Entrepreneur and the U.S. Chamber of Commerce.

 Back to top